BirminghamConservatoire/IntegraLive/GUI/src/assets/viewInfo/TimelineEditableSceneBar.md

-# Timeline
-## Scene Bar
+# Scene Bar

-Click and drag this part of the Timeline to create Scenes.
+Click-drag in the Scene Bar to create *scenes*

-Click on Scenes to select them.
-Selected Scenes' properties are displayed below the Arrange view.

-Drag Scenes to reposition or resize them.
+Drag *scenes* to reposition or resize them

-Press BACKSPACE to remove selected Scenes.
+Press BACKSPACE to remove selected *scene*